Connor Walsh (character)

 Connor Morgan Walsh is a fictional character created in 2014 by Peter Nowalk.
-He was developed for the American Broadcasting Company (ABC) legal drama mystery television series How to Get Away with Murder.
+He was developed for ABC's legal drama series How to Get Away with Murder.
 Portrayed by Jack Falahee, he is one of the series' main characters.
 Walsh is a Philadelphia-based law student, who works as an intern for the law firm of Annalise Keating (Viola Davis) as one of the "Keating Five".

 Casting

 Walsh is portrayed by actor Jack Falahee, who auditioned for the role on How to Get Away with Murder during the television pilot season (January to February) in 2014.
 Falahee had initially auditioned through video for the assistant to the casting director of Murder, before auditioning for another pilot series, Agatha.
 Although the latter series did not proceed, the casting director of Murder had reviewed his audition tape.
 By February, Falahee joined the series' creator and executive producer, Peter Nowalk, for screen tests in the role of Walsh; the scene was for the pilot episode, whereby the character is at a bar trying to pick up Oliver.
 Nowalk was full of awe in response to Falahee's audition, adamant that, "[f]rom the minute he opened his mouth, he sounded just like Connor should".

 On February 12, 2014, it was announced that Falahee had officially secured the role of Walsh in the series.